sidek/obsidian-zhongwen-reader/README.md

 - 📥 **Save Words:** Use the command palette to save hovered words to a vocab list.
   - 🧠 **Sentence Capture:** Optionally save example sentences when adding vocab.
 - 📋 **Sidebar View:** See vocab from the current note and jump to word locations.
-- 🗃️ **Flashcard Export:** Export saved vocab as markdown flashcards for the Spaced Repetition plugin.
+- 🗃️ **Flashcard Export:** Export saved vocab as markdown flashcards for the Spaced Repetition plugin or CSV flashcards for Anki import.

 > ⚠️ **Note:** Example sentences are saved to `vocab.json` but not yet used in flashcards or sidebar.
 Support coming soon.